Searching for the best things to do in Bratislava?

 17) Visiting The Little Blue Church Is An Amazing Things To Do In Bratislava

 Yes, it is true.
 A blue church.
-A true example of art nouveau, the exterior and the interior of this church are, you guessed it, blue!
+A true example of art nouveau, the exterior and interior of this church are, you guessed it, blue!

-The mosaic tiles of the roof, the facade, and even the gate are all blue.
+The mosaic tiles of the roof, the facade, and the gate are all blue.
 The pews inside are blue as well, along with many blue accents.

 Hopefully, you will be fortunate, as we were, and the church will be open the day you visit.